 - Access to community of investors engaged in outperforming the market and talking shop

-The service costs $99 for the first year and has a 30-day membership refund period.
+The service has a discounted rate for the first year and has a 30-day membership refund period.
 Consider signing up for Stock Advisor today.

 → Dividend-Paying Stocks